Qualified. Accredited. Experienced. Ethical.

 Paula and her family live with a rescue poodle-cross Josie and cat Willow.

-If you would like to know more about the seminars, workshops and conferences that the team have attended and participated in, please ask!
+In addition to our qualificiations and accreditations, continuing professional development is very important to us. f you would like to know more about the seminars, workshops and conferences that the team have presented, attended and participated in, please ask!

 Susannah is a qualified Clinical Animal Behaviourist, a Registered Practitioner with the ABTC and Full Member of the Association of Pet Behaviour Counsellors (APBC) and The Canine Behaviour and Training Society (TCBTS).